alyssamichelle/progress/The Future of JS 2018.md

 Gartner predicts that “by 2020, progressive web apps will have replaced 50% of general-purpose, consumer-facing mobile apps”.

-I don’t know about 50%, but I do predict more and more big name companies and sites implementi
+I don’t know about 50%, but I do predict more and more big name companies and sites implementing progressi

 ### Stackoverflow Dev Survey 2017